Chinese Currency 💰 LTL’s Guide to Chinese Money

 This stretch of river is famous for its karst mountain scenery; it’s well known as one of the most beautiful places in China, attracting thousands of visitors each year.

-The Li River was featured in National Geographic as one of the world’s top ten watery wonders.
+Interestingly, the Li River was featured in National Geographic as one of the world’s top ten watery wonders.

-The specific scene on the 2o Yuan note is a view of fisherman on a bamboo raft floating down river, much like the raft in the photo to the left, very close to the small town of Xingping.
+The specific scene on the 20 Yuan note is a view of fisherman on a bamboo raft floating down river, much like the raft in the photo to the left, very close to the small town of Xingping.
 If you’re feeling adventurous you can have a go on a raft yourself on your visit.

 10 Yuan – Kui Gate, The Yangtze Three Gorges (Between Chongqing and Yichang)